 This list is by no means exhaustive.
 For the inquisitive and committed there will be greater clues in the trials themselves which I have included in brackets.

 The trial cases suggest the dead who become familiar spirts, met their end in a bad way or at a liminal time.
 For example, Thomas Reid died in battle and John Stewart died at twilight.
 This feeds into the idea of those “taken” died unhappy and links to our Norse and Anglo-Saxon ancestor’s ideas of death.
-5. This would enable the orientation of the familiar modality to the restless dead and provides us evidence about how the familiar is linked to these concepts.
+(We have explored the idea of a bad death in some depth in the earlier part of the series).
+This would enable the orientation of the familiar modality to the restless dead and provides us evidence about how the familiar is linked to these concepts.

 A great English example comes from (THE) Doreen Valiente.
 The role of the dead as familiar spirit is found in “Where Witchcraft Lives” a kind of phenomenological primer she wrote of her local stomping ground at the time.
-6 Doreen mentions two women in Sussex both denounced as witches.
+(A great starting point for anyone who works animistically I would argue).
+Doreen mentions two women in Sussex both denounced as witches.
 Susanna Swapper and Ann Taylor.
 Ann Taylor and Susanna both said they saw spirits of the dead.
 Susanna talked to four spirits – Richard, Robert, Catherine and Marjory.
 Ann Taylor spoke to up to 80 or so in number of them.
-7 All Susanna’s spirit were mostly clothed in white, one with a green waistcoat.
+(Doreen doesn’t seem to know why Ann Taylor refers to them as “Fairies.”
+I think we can maybe see a reason why she might).
+All Susanna’s spirit were mostly clothed in white, one with a green waistcoat.
 They advised Susanna where treasure was buried.
 On another occasion Richard, her main familiar (or ‘who seems to be her main communicator’ as Doreen puts it), takes her to another place where treasure is buried.
 There she sees the “queen of fairy over a hedge with a man in black”. (p31 – p33 of Where Witchcraft Lives).
 Here we see the familiar in the role of helper and intermediary.
 A very traditional familiar role.

 The concept of the dead and the otherworld is not unique.
 In fact this concept has had a lasting impact on Scotland’s culture and thinking.
 The idea of the good folk being the same as the dead were supported by famous philosophers such as Thomas Hobbe: ‘Faeries are Spirits and Ghosts’, and ‘Faeries and Ghosts inhabite Darknesse, Solitudes, and Graves.’
 [Lathan, The Elizabethan Fairies (Columbia University Press: New York, 1930), p.
 45] Similarly Robert Kirk and James Garden – ‘these learned commentators accurately reflected popular belief is illustrated by the fact that many people claimed to have seen dead friends and relatives in fairyland.’
 [Emma Wilby, Cunning Folk & Familiar Spirits, p.
 18].